 China’s alcohol market has grown massively in recent years and it shows no signs of slowing down any time soon.
 Sophisticated consumers with high levels of disposable income are happy to pay premium prices for quality drinks.
-As more foreign labels enter the market, competition becomes more stiff and cut-throat.
+As more foreign labels enter the market, competition in the Chinese alcohol market becomes more stiff and cut-throat.

 Many companies have made the mistake of not thoroughly analyzing the market before selling their products.
 It pays to know the size of the target local market, existing competition and current consumer trends to have better chances of success in China’s huge alcohol market.

 Accounting for 90-95% of all spirits sold within China, domestic spirits remain a dominant force in the market.
 This, however, is set to change over the next five years.
-Western spirits are benefitting from the rising incomes of young and curious middle-class Chinese.
-The premiumization of the Chinese spirits market has also created a huge opportunity for foreign brands.
+Imported liquors are benefitting from the rising incomes of young and curious middle-class Chinese.
+The premiumization of the Chinese liquor market has also created a huge opportunity for foreign brands.

 Most of the purchases of China’s liquor consumers are from on-trade channels when they expensive drinks in bars, restaurants and lounges.
 Currently, the most effective avenues to reach these drinkers are through television and digital advertising.
 When it comes to packaging, they prefer strong yet simple color schemes and unique designs.

 China’s market is diversifying rapidly, opening up prospects for all wine-producing countries.
 Consumers are gradually becoming younger and they have adventurous and eclectic tastes in wine.
 Meanwhile, vintages of all price points are popular, but there is a growing demand for middle-priced and higher-priced wines.